AriFordsham/GHCWiki/commentary/compiler/code-gen.md

 > >
 > > This pass might be optionally called for the second time at the end of the pipeline.

 - **Common Block Elimination**, implemented in `CmmCommonBlockElim`, eliminates blocks that are identical (except for the label on their first node).
-Since this pass traverses blocks in depth-first order any unreachable blocks introduced by Control Flow Optimisations are eliminated.
+Since this pass traverses blocks in depth-first order any unreachable blocks introduced by Control Flow Optimisations are eliminated. **This pass is optional.**

 - **Determine proc-points**, implemented in `CmmProcPoint`.
 Proc-point analysis is done only when proc-point splitting is turned on.
 This is important for the LLVM backend.
 Proc-point are blocks in the graph that can be turned into entry points of procedures and proc-point splitting splits one function into many smaller ones.
 Initially we assume that entry point to a graph as well as continuation of every call is a proc-point.
 Then we look for blocks reachable from multiple proc-points and turn such blocks into a proc-point.